7 Bigrams

 # a number

-diario_bigram_filtered<-diario_bigram_filtered %>%
+<-diario_bigram_filtered %>%

-filter(is.na(diario_bigram_word1numbers)) %>%
+diario_bigram_filteredfilter(is.na(diario_bigram_word1numbers)) %>%

 filter(is.na(diario_bigram_word2numbers))